Prep Ya'Self Before You Wreck Ya'Self!

-When my children were younger, my husband and I would have mixed feelings towards the holidays.
+When my children were younger, my husband and I would have mixed feelings towards the big celebration days.
 While they were fun in many ways, all that ‘fun’ would throw our kiddos for a loop!
 After the anticipation of the special events and having all the said ‘fun’, we’d spend the next few days recouping from the ‘holiday crash.’

 Each year, we’d cross our fingers hoping things would just work out and our kids would go with the flow.
 But that rarely happened.
 It was the same ol’ pressure cooker of events.
 The lack of routine, uncomfortable clothes, large groups, noisy atmosphere, different foods, late evenings — it was all too much for our kids.
-They’d cry and tantrum, be difficult, consume too much sugar, become overstimulated and ultimately get in the car and cry the whole way home from being over tired and uncomfortable in their own skin.
+They’d have fun for a little while, and then the day would begin to unravel.
+They would begin to cry and tantrum, be difficult, consume too much sugar, become overstimulated and ultimately get in the car and cry the whole way home from being over tired and uncomfortable in their own skin.
 The next few days would be spent trying to get back on a schedule and sort out a dysregulated sensory system.

 We felt so much pressure on us as parents — more than likely, all in our heads, but nonetheless, we felt the pressure!
 Trying to manage the tantrums, listening to everyone’s ‘best parenting tips’, getting upset with our kids’ behavior (and each other!) and wondering why we were failing, what were we doing wrong, and what was wrong with our kids?